-- The Governing body will establish, in consultation with the headteacher, staff and parents, the policy for the promotion of good behaviour and keep it under review. - It will ensure that it is communicated to pupils and parents; that it is non-discriminatory and that expectations of all stakeholders are clear. - Governors will support the school in maintaining high standards of behaviour.
+• The Governing body will establish, in consultation with the headteacher, staff and parents, the policy for the promotion of good behaviour and keep it under review.

+It will ensure that it is communicated to pupils and parents; that it is non-discriminatory and that expectations of all stakeholders are clear.
+Additional Professional Development is provided when staff needs are identified.

+Governors will support the school in maintaining high standards of behaviour.